 A 2018 study by the Content Marketing Institute found that articles with relevant images receive 94% more views.
 Diagrams, charts, or images can sometimes communicate an idea more effectively.

-9. Use simple words and explain things that might be new.
+9. Use simple words to explain new concepts.
 If a word is special and you have to use it, explain what it means.
 Don’t say “CPR” without first saying it’s “Cardiopulmonary Resuscitation” and explaining what that means.

-10. Help people understand by connecting ideas to things they know.
-It’s like explaining something complex by comparing it to a simple game or a common task.
+10. Help people understand by connecting ideas to everyday life.
+If you need to explain something complex, compare it to a simple game or a common task.
 To explain gravity, you might say, “It’s like dropping an apple.
 It falls down, not up, and that’s gravity pulling on it.”

 A report by the Plain Language Commission found that 60% of technical and governmental documents were beyond the reading level of the average citizen.